Skip to content

 external_url 'http://192.168.91.11:8899'

-# Set timeout, default 10 (unit: seconds)
+# Set timeout time, default 10 (unit s)

 gitlab_rails['webhook_timeout'] = 60

-Restart GitLab
+Restart Gitlab

 docker restart gitlab